ysimonov/MWA-Sensitivity/README.md

 1. Choose polarization ('X' or 'Y');

-2. Specify gridpoint number from .csv file;
+2. Specify gridpoint number from .csv file (See Data foulder);

-3. Provide phi- and theta- angles (spherical coordinates) of sky object that's been observed on the sky semisphere;
+3. Provide ϕ- and θ- angles (spherical coordinates) of sky object that's been observed on the sky semisphere;

     Conversion from Elevation and Azimuth coordinates to spherical θ and ϕ angles: